gtrixic/lets-meat-up/README.md

 Suggested Restaurants List:

 Having trouble looking for a good place to eat at?
 Fret not - we have a solution!
-Simply add your favourite restaurants to the Suggested Restaurants list so that your partner can view your preferred locations.
-You can take a look at your partner’s list too!
+Browse through the many restaurants we have in our application, and simply add your favourites to a Suggested Restaurants list shared between you and your partner.
 Fuss-free and efficient, this makes deciding on a place to eat much simpler.

 **Roles & Contributions of Members:**